 - Why does the park look circular on the map?
 The reserve follows the lines of an old volcano crater which erupted 1255 million years ago.

-- Is the park recommendable for children safaris?
-Yes, children of all ages have the opportunity to go game viewing in an enclosed vehicle.
+- Is the park recommendable for children?
+Yes, kids of every age group can go into the reserve in an enclosed vehicle.

 - What is the park so famous?
-Operation Genesis in early 1981 where 6050 animals were released into the park.
+Operation Genesis in the eighties where over six thousand animals were freed into the park.

-The reserve is great for the following reasons:
+The Pilanesberg reserve is ideal for the following reasons:

-- The family is travelling with small children.
+- Excellent for families that are travelling with small children.

 - Game viewing is of high standard